faizalrf/documentation/mariadb-enterprise-setup.md

 OK, successfully used password, moving on...

-Setting the root password or using the unix_socket ensures that nobody can log into the MariaDB root user without the proper authorisation.
+Setting the root password or using the unix_socket ensures that nobody can log into the MariaDB root user without the proper authorization.

 You already have your root account protected, so you can safely answer 'n'.